-Ш Verify that your Social Security number is the one shown on the Withholding Statement (Form 499R-2/W-2PR) or Informative Returns (Forms 480.6A, 480.6B, 480.6C, 480.6D, 480.6 SP or 480.7 C, among others).
-Make sure to write correctly your Social Security number in your 2022 Return.
+Verify that your Social Security number is the one shown on the Withholding Statement (Form 499R-2/W-2PR) or Informative Returns (Forms 480.6A, 480.6B, 480.6C, 480.6D, 480.6 SP or 480.7 C, among others).
+Make sure to write correctly your Social Security number in your 2023 Return.
 In the case of married taxpayers, make sure that the name and Social Security number of each spouse are correct.
+In the case of married taxpayers, both spouses must be sure to file their returns under the same personal status .
 If you claim dependents, make sure to complete Schedule A1 Individual in your return.
 Confirm that the complete name (with both last names), relationship, and Social Security number of each dependent claimed, are correct.
 Before electronically filing the return, make sure that all required schedules were completed.
 Inform all your income, whether or not they are included in a Withholding Statement or Informative Return.
 The Department of the Treasury matches the information provided by the taxpayers in their returns with the information provided by the employers and withholding agents.
+You may get access to print your Withholding Statements and Informative Returns from SURI by accessing your account and selecting the More options tab, then you may go to the Frequently services section and choose the link Print W2-PR or informative forms .
 Make sure that the Withholding Statements and Informative Returns reported on the return include the electronic filing confirmation number.
 Make sure that your postal address is complete.
+If you notify a change of address at the moment of filing the return, you must write the new address clearly and legibly in the space provided for it in the return's heading.
+Also, you must select the oval beside "Yes" in question D to indicate if there was a change of address.
 Remember to complete the authorization for direct deposit on page 1 to receive your refund faster.
 Make sure to enter the correct information of your bank account.
 If you file the return with the incorrect information of your bank account or if you want to change the refund payment method by direct deposit, you must complete Form SC 2718 and deliver it personally at any of our Taxpayer's Service Centers.
 If you have to make a payment with check, make sure to fill it out on behalf of the Secretary of the Treasury, that the amounts match, that it is signed, that it has enough funds to make the payment, and include the Social Security number.
 A check with mistakes is subject to interests and surcharges.
 If you are making the payment by Automated Clearing House (ACH), make sure to provide the correct information of the bank account before completing the electronic filing.
 If the payment is rejected by the financial institution, the Department of the Treasury may impose a penalty on the amount of the payment.